bhuminshah/HDFS/ITMD-521/Week-13/README.md

         cat part* > Result_1.txt

-# Highest and lowest product price in each category
+# Highest and lowest product price in each category and saving as 'Result_2.avro'

     - Use the following commands to find the highest and lowest product price in each category